State Space Estimation for DPOR-based Model Checkers(Extended Version): Unbiased Estimation from Optimal Dynamic Partial Order Reduction

-While we have described an estimator for sequentially consistent executions, the \trust algorithm works as long as the memory model satisfies a set of requirements and in every such case, we get a poly-time unbiased estimator.
-We focus on sequential consistency for readability.
-Also, while there are different algorithms for optimal \dpor, some algorithms maintain additional history-dependent state as the algorithm proceeds (e.g., the wakeup-trees of \cite{optimal-dpor}).
-We cannot turn those algorithms into an estimator because we require that a random sample can be constructed independently of the search history.
+Before we proceed to further analyse \textbf{Algorithm T}, we make a few general remarks.
+First, we note that while there are different algorithms for optimal \dpor, some algorithms maintain additional history-dependent state as the algorithm proceeds (e.g., the wakeup-trees of \cite{optimal-dpor}).
+We cannot always turn those algorithms into an unbiased estimator because we require that a random sample can be constructed independently of the search history.
+Maintaining a search history would require exponential time.
+Also, if the additional state maintained by an optimal \dpor algorithm can grow exponentially large, sampling using such algorithms can lead to an exponential computational cost, in contrast to sampling using \trust.

+Finally, since \trust is an \emph{optimal} \dpor algorithm, the result returned by \textbf{Algorithm T} on a program $P$ can be used to track progress and forecast the remaining time that \emph{any} DPOR-based model checker must take on the program $P$.
+This is because, any DPOR-based model checker must explore at least as many complete execution graphs as \trust does.

+With regards to comparing \textbf{Algorithm K} and \textbf{Algorithm P} with \textbf{Algorithm T}, since \textbf{Algorithm T} uses \trust to construct the underlying tree on which it samples a path, it inherits many of its nice properties.
+For instance, consider any program $P$, where each thread performs only read operations.
+For such programs, it is clear that there is exactly one complete execution graph.
+From the description of the \trust algorithm above, it is clear that \trust, on the program $P$, only performs \emph{forward revisits - write to read} steps.
+Furthermore, it also follows by construction that $\mathcal{D}(P)$ in such a case will be simply a single path from the root.
+Hence, $\textbf{Algorithm T}$ will correctly report $C(P)$ to be 1, i.e., $\textbf{Algorithm T}$ will have zero variance in such cases.
+On the other hand, as we have seen by the examples, \ref{ex:r+r+r} and \ref{ex:r+rr}, both \textbf{Algorithm K} and \textbf{Algorithm P} can have exponential variance even for such simple cases.

+Finally, for the sake of readability, we have described \textbf{Algorithm T} for sequentially consistent executions.
+However, it can also be made to work for any memory model that satisfies a set of requirements as specified by the \trust algorithm, including TSO, PSO, and RC11~\cite{trust}.
+Indeed, the properties of the \trust algorithm ensure that we can get a poly-time unbiased estimators for all these memory models as well.